 Serial Number: 76641094

-That iconic two-strike "chung chung" sound was created by composer Mike Post, who also wrote the show's theme song.
+That iconic two-strike "chung chung" sound from Law & Order was created by composer Mike Post, who also wrote the show's theme song.
 "I sampled a jail door slamming, I sampled a couple of other things, I put together this ‘clunk clunk,’ ‘ching ching,’ ‘chong chong,’ whatever the hell you want to call it," Post said in an interview.

 "It’s not a sound effect," he added.
 "It’s actually a piece of music that gets a royalty…I call it the ‘ching ching’ because I’m making money off of it."